justinhj/justinhj.github.io/_posts/2018-05-06-hacker-news-api-4.md

 Once created a Future will usually execute immediately (it could be that it is asked to run on a thread pool that is busy and it will have to wait for a place in the queue.)
 Once executed it will complete by setting its value (or return an error if it fails).
 As a user of the Future we must eventually wait for it somehow, for example using the blocking call Await.result.
 This will wait for the Future to get its value set by a successful operation, or for the Future's error to be set, or finally it the Await operation itself could timeout.

 Unfortunately, this eager evaluation of Future means that it is not referentially transparent.
 As functional programmers we want referential transparency because it makes programs easier to reason about.
-I found a very nice and succinct demonstration of this problem on Reddit in a [Reddit](https://www.reddit.com/r/scala/comments/3zofjl/why_is_future_totally_unusable/?st=jguak5en&sh=8064a725) by Rob Norris (@tpolecat):
+I found a very nice and succinct demonstration of this problem in a [Reddit comment](https://www.reddit.com/r/scala/comments/3zofjl/why_is_future_totally_unusable/?st=jguak5en&sh=8064a725) by Rob Norris (@tpolecat):

 ```
 import scala.concurrent.future